otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/assessments/project/README.md

 #### Code Organisation [3 marks]

 - Use a clear and logical project structure that implements separation of concerns.
-- Implement separation of concerns by keeping the presentation layer and data access layer separate.
+- Implement separation of concerns by keeping the presentation, service and data access layers seperate.
 - Write modular code by breaking down your application into smaller, reusable functions and modules.

 ---